hydrusnetwork/hydrus/docs/privacy.md

 As the PTR moved to multiple accounts, we talked more about the potential account cross-referencing worries.
 The threats are marginal today, but it may be a real problem in future.
 If the server database files were to ever fall into bad hands, having a years-old record of who uploaded what is not excellent.
 Like the AOL search leak, that data may have unpleasant rammifications, especially to an intelligent scraper in the future.
 This historical record is also not needed for most janitorial work.

 Therefore, hydrus repositories now completely anonymise all uploads after a certain delay.
 It works by assigning ownership of every file, mapping, or tag sibling/parent to a special 'null' account, so all trace that your account uploaded any of it is deleted.
 It happens by default 90 days after the content is uploaded, but it can be more or less depending on the local admin and janitors.
-You can see the current 'anonymisation' period under _review services_.
+You can see the current 'anonymisation' period under _services->review_.

 If you are a janitor with the ability to modify accounts based on uploaded content, you will see anything old will bring up the null account.
 It is specially labelled, so you can't miss it.
 You cannot ban or otherwise alter this account.
 No one can actually use it.